-Whereas loss of hydroxylation seems to lead to overexpression of rhy-1 and egl-9, there is no change in hif-1 levels.
-The only change in expression level of this gene occurs in the hif-1 mutant.
-Therefore, we postulate that HIF-1 positively autoregulates itself only in its hydroxylated state.

-Performing the in silico experiment with the egl-9;vhl-1 double mutant shows a very similar β coefficient to the egl-9 mutant and suggests that egl-9 and vhl-1 are epistatic to one another.
-Such epistasis can only occur in one of two ways: Either the genes are acting linearly, or they are acting in AND gated fashion, with both genes required to mediate an effect.
-Similarly, the egl-9;hif-1 double mutant exhibits the same expression profile as hif-1, which means egl-9 is an inhibitor of hif-1.

 Top: Pairwise weighted correlations between transcriptomes can be used to infer functional distance between interacting genetic partners.
 Pairwise correlations are ordered by increasing network distance between genes.
 Correlations were weighted by the fraction of genes that overlapped between the two genes being compared.
 Notice that correlations involving the fog-2 negative control are very near zero.
 Error bars represent standard deviation of the weighted correlation.
 Bottom: Simplified schematic of the hypoxia pathway shown to illustrate functional distance between genes in the pathway.

-In summary, the in silico qPCR results suggest that egl-9 and vhl-1 act in concert to inhibit hif-1.
-Likewise, these results taken together with the transcriptome-wide cross-patterns that emerge from pairwise comparisons between genes in the hypoxia pathway suggest that there are positive and negative feedback loops feeding into rhy-1 and possibly egl-9.
-These feedack loops explain why hif-1 is positively transcriptomically correlated with egl-9.
+In summary, the in silico qPCR recapitulate the previous results that show egl-9 and vhl-1 act in concert to inhibit hif-1.
+Moreover, these results taken together with the transcriptome-wide cross-patterns that emerge from pairwise comparisons between genes in the hypoxia pathway suggest that there are both positive and negative feedback loops feeding into rhy-1 and possibly egl-9.
+These feedback loops could explain why hif-1 is positively transcriptomically correlated with egl-9.

 Epistasis effects can be detected and quantified.

-To quantify the evidence that egl-9 and vhl-1 act independently of each other in our dataset, we identified the genes that were shared between each single mutant and the double mutant egl-9;vhl-1.
+To quantify any epistasis between egl-9 and vhl-1 in our dataset, we identified the genes that were shared between each single mutant and the double mutant egl-9;vhl-1.
 If two genes act, for example, in a linear manner, then the double mutant should exhibit an identical phenotype to each single mutant.
-To test such a relationship, we can plot the change in each gene i, Δi=βDouble Mutant,i-βSingle Mutant,i, versus βSingle Mutant,i.
+To test such a relationship, we can plot the difference between the log-fold change in expression between the two mutants, Δi=βDouble Mutant,i-βSingle Mutant,i, versus the log-fold change in the single mutant.
 We can then fit a weighted linear regression to measure the slope of best fit.
 Genes that act in a linear pathway should yield lines with a slope of 0.
 Genes that have some additive flavor should have slopes greater than 0.
 Suppression, a hallmark of inhibition, should yield a slope less than 0.

 We observe that the egl-9;vhl-1 mutant has an identical phenotype to the egl-9 single mutant (slope = 0; see Fig. [tab:double_mutant_comparison]).
 On the other hand, vhl-1 has a positive slope, indicating that egl-9 is additive to vhl-1.
 Such partial additivity can be explained if egl-9 is inhibiting hif-1 in a vhl-1-dependent as well as a vhl-1-independent manner Shao, Zhang, and Powell-Coffman (2009).